Carolyn Cardinet is an accidental ARTivist (accidental artist) whom over the years has witnessed coastal degradation.

 instil a desire to engage and be part of the environmental big picture for this planet and its future.

-Carolyn develops & delivers ART & SUSTAINABILITY workshops for schools across the globe.
+Carolyn develops & delivers ART & SUSTAINABILITY workshops in schools.

 In June 2019, Carolyn pursued her passion regarding Climate Change in attending the Brisbane ‘Climate Reality Leadership’ program and trained with Al Gore.
 The 3 days event allowed for an expanded breath of knowledge to engage and facilitate discussions with local communities to create greater awareness regarding the age of the Anthropocene affecting our environment.